The Wisconsin Technical College System was the first of its kind in the nation

 Based in part on Wisconsin’s lead, Congress passed the Smith-Hughes Act in 1917, the first federal legislation specifically designed to promote “vocational” education.

-In the same year, Wisconsin also became the first state to establish formal apprenticeships, with the technical education institutions as the primary location for paid claanged the name of the State Board of Industrial Education to the “State Board of Vocational Education”, authorized it to employ a state director and designated it as the sole agency to work with a newly created federal board under Smith-Hughes.
+In 1917, the Legislature changed the name of the State Board of Industrial Education to the “State Board of Vocational Education”, authorized it to employ a state director and designated it as the sole agency to work with a newly created federal board under Smith-Hughes.
 In 1937, the board became the “State Board of Vocational and Adult Education”.
 During that same period, the Milwaukee vocational school began to offer college transfer courses.